 - Regular reporting dealers that report their outstanding positions every six months.
-These dealers report more details than are covered by these reporting guidelines. - Non-regular reporting institutions that participate only in the Triennial Survey.
-These reporting guidelines are intended for these institutions.
+These dealers report more details than are covered by this document; - Non-regular reporting institutions that participate only in the Triennial Survey.
+This document is intended for these institutions.